-Including revenues generated by both geostationary and non-geostationary satellites, this market should represent a global opportunity of more than \$3 billion of revenues by the end of the decade (source: Euroconsult 2020) and growing at around 11% average annual rate.
+Including revenues generated by both geostationary and nongeostationary satellites, this market should represent a global opportunity of more than 3 billion U.S. dollars of revenues by the end of the decade (source: Euroconsult 2020) and growing at around 11% average annual rate.